trbKnl/bibtex-builder/README.md

 # bibtex-builder
 Masterfully build BibTex databases for everyone!

-- A bash shell script that creates or appends a BibTex Database based on a Doi url
+- A bash shell script that creates or appends a BibTex Database based on a Doi key
 - Pipable on command!